Debeaufort History, Family Crest & Coats of Arms

 Early Notables of the Debeaufort family (pre 1700)

-Years' War, he received the titles of 4th Earl of Somerset, was created...
-Another 49 words (4 lines of text) are included under the topic Early Debeaufort Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early Debeaufort Notables in all our PDF Extended History products and printed products wherever possible.

 - Daniel Augustus de Beaufort (1739-1821), English Anglican priest and geographer, rector of Navan, County Meath, Ireland, from 1765 to 1818, son of Daniel Cornelius

 - Daniel Cornelius de Beaufort (1700-1788), German-born, English Anglican minister, rector of St Mary the Virgin church, East Barnet, London, father of Daniel Augustus